Why Did It Take Me So Long to Write About Tybee Island?

 My second warning concerns the best beach on the island: south beach.
 It is the most fun at low tide because the sand is shifting on the island and creates these wonderful sandbars and tidal pools down at the lower end.
 The horseshoe crabs and sand sharks are easily visible, and if you venture out to the furthest sandbar, you feel like you are walking on the surface of the moon, but with sunshine and a welcoming breeze.

-And now that I've finally written my hub about Tybee Island, a word to the wise.
-If you have an idea for a hub - write it.
-Do it today before someone else writes it, and you have to read a Hub of the Day about it.
+And now that I've finally written about Tybee Island, a word to the wise.
+If you have an idea for an article - write it.
+Do it today before someone else writes it, and you have to read their article instead of your own.

 And do visit Tybee Island, aka the Redneck Riviera.
 Just, please, not on a national holiday.
 Any other time, I'll meet you at Hugapoo's and buy you a cold beer.